galacticcouncil/hydration-docs/docs/node_setup.md

 $ ntpq -p
 ```

-### 02 Adjust your firewall settings
+## 02 Adjust your firewall settings
 Port `30333` is used for peer-to-peer connections with other nodes.
-If you are running the node as a validator, this is the only port we recommend exposing in your firewall.
+If you are running the node as a validator, we recommend that you set up a firewall and configure to expose only this port for remote connections.

 If you are *not* running the node as a validator, you can also consider exposing `9944` (for RPC websocket connections with external apps) and `9933` (for HTTP requests to your node).
+You can use port `9944` to connect to your node with [Polkadot.JS app](polkadotjs_apps_local).

-### 03 Download or build a binary
+## 03 Download or build a binary
 You can download a binary of our latest release on [github](https://github.com/galacticcouncil/HydraDX-node/releases).

 Alternatively, you can build the binary from source: